bugraayt/movie_analytics_big_data/readme.md

 ### 1. Data Ingestion Layer
 - `01_ingest.py` — Fetches ~400 movies from the TMDB API (JSON), saves as CSV (flat file) and Parquet (columnar)
-- `04_pdf_ingest.py` — Generates and parses a PDF report using pdfplumber
-- `05_stream.py` — Simulates a real-time data stream by polling TMDB's "now playing" and "trending" endpoints
+- `04_stream.py` — Simulates a real-time data stream by polling TMDB's "now playing" and "trending" endpoints

 ### 2. Data Transformation Layer
 - `02_database.py` — Loads data into PostgreSQL using a star schema: